mateusgomes0/mateusgomes0/README.md

 ### Wassup people 👽
-<h3>I'm a student.
+<h3>I'm a "student".
 I'm 20 years old and I have a lot to learn.</h3>

 <!--
 **mateusgomes0/mateusgomes0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.